-I understand that I must follow these rules.
+I understand that I must follow these rules or I might be in trouble.

-I agree with what I have read above and/or what my teachers have told me about using Hwb properly.
+I agree with what I have read above and/or what my teachers have told me about using Hwb+ properly.

 Name of child: Date:

 Child's Signature: Class:

 Parent's Signature: